ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_C.

 * If the access token is provisioned with EAD\_3 as specified in {{AT-in-EAD}}, then C adds the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value) to the EAD\_3 field.
 If EAD\_3 includes EAD\_ACCESS\_TOKEN then RS MUST process the access token carried out in ead\_value as specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE 1 (see {{Section 6 of I-D.ietf-lake-edhoc}}), and it MUST abort the EDHOC session.
-RS MUST have successfully completed the processing of the access token before completing the EDHOC execution.
+RS MUST have successfully completed the processing of the access token before completing the EDHOC session.

 ### OSCORE Security Context

-Once successfully completed the EDHOC execution, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
+Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In addition, the following applies.

 * The length in bytes of the OSCORE Master Secret (i.e. the oscore\_key\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_ms\_size" field (if present) in the EDHOC\_Information of the access token response to C, and the access token provisioned to RS, respectively.